Best Vaccination Schedule for Broiler and Layer Chickens

 The type of poultry diseases common in a region with a farm history tells the perfect vaccination schedule that you need to follow.

-The most common ones include;
+The most common vaccines for broilers and layer chickens include;

 1. Marek’s Disease (MD):

 Marek disease is a very common disease that is caused by a highly contagious herpes virus.
+This disease is also known as fowl paralysis.

-Thus, It spreads rapidly within the coop and causes cancer, tumor, and paralysis of the poultry birds.
+This disease is airborne and chicks infected by it carry this virus for life.
+Thus, It spreads rapidly within the coop and causes cancer, tumors, and paralysis of the birds.

+Young birds are the most susceptible to Marek’s disease infection.
 Hence, you must administer the Marek’s disease vaccine to the young chicks on the day they hatch in the hatchery.

 To administer this vaccine, you need to inject the chicks on the back of the neck right under the skin.
+Most hatcheries already administer this vaccine before shipping the chickens.

 The best control for Marek’s disease is the maintenance of good hygiene, biosecurity, and vaccination.